-But if you've gotten this far in this book, you probably don't think that multitasking is a big deal.
+You may not think that multitasking is a big deal.
 You're probably used to the idea of running a process in the background by putting an ampersand (&) at the end of the command line.
-You have also seen the idea of a subshell in Chapter 4, Basic Shell Programming, when we showed how shell scripts run.
+You have also seen the idea of a subshell in Chapter 4, when we showed how shell scripts run.